lukemunsch/promo-sales-review/README.md

 There will be some updates to the spreadsheets that will then allow further analysis to be displayed to the manager;
 - As new information is inputted, the figures will be updated to reflect the up to date information.
-- This can be updated as many times and will always pull the up to date information.
+- This can be updated as many times and will always pull the up-to-date information.

 ## Initial Set Up Steps

+Setting up this project requires a few steps based on the functionality and requirements;
+- Google Form,
+- Google Sheets,
+- Google Cloud Platform,
+- GitHub
+- GitPod

 ### Google Form